 If you enjoy waterfalls, geology, plants, or beautiful places where Mother Nature seems to be showing off, you will love the Flume Gorge.
 This natural wonder is one of the highlights of Franconia Notch State Park, easily one of the best parts of the White Mountains.

-The Flume Gorge is a natural passageway between two enormous walls of granite, set at the base of Mount Liberty.
+The Flume Gorge is a natural passageway between two enormous walls of granite, set at the base of Mount Liberty in Franconia Notch State Park in Lincoln.
 Through the gorge, you walk along wooden pathways and staircases, ascending to the source of the rushing water until you reach Avalanche Falls.

 There are several other attractions at the Flume Gorge: the Flume Covered Bridge, one of the loveliest small covered bridges in the state; the Wolf Den, a cave you can crawl through; and the Glacial Boulders, some of these enormous rocks dating back 25,000 years.

 Read More: 27 Epic Things to Do in Lincoln, NH

 When most Americans think of experiencing Native American culture on their travels, they head to the Southwest or the Plains.
 But you can absolutely experience Native American culture in New England — and one great way to do so is to attend a powwow in New Hampshire!

 Powwows are celebrations of local Indigenous culture, featuring dancing, music, and celebration.
 They are generally open for all to attend, and you’ll meet people from dozens of tribal nations throughout North America.
 It’s like a big family reunion of interesting people.